Quito in 5 Days

 Museo de San Francisco

-Once we have finished wandering around the excellent Museo de San Francisco, admiring the weird and wonderful religious art, I try to buy some post cards.
-They have run out, so offer me posters for the same price of $0.25 each.
-It sounds like a bargain, but I’m not sure what I’m going to do with these posters – answers on a postcard (obviously not a postcard of San Francisco church).
+We enjoy wandering around the excellent Museo de San Francisco, admiring the weird and wonderful religious art, then I try to buy some post cards.
+They have run out, so offer me enormous posters for the same price of $0.25 each.
+It sounds like a bargain, but I’m not sure what I’m going to do with these posters – answers on a postcard (obviously not a postcard of San Francisco Church).

 Museo de San Francisco